Our strategy is underpinned by the following principles, which guide the way we work as we pursue our vision.

 1. We focus relentlessly on meeting user needs

-As a digital service, we exist to meet the needs of our users.
+As a digital service, we exist to meet the needs of our users (from residents to internal colleagues).
 Every piece of work we undertake will be based upon meeting a need that our service users have, which will help us to always build the right thing.
 We do this by speaking directly to our users and observing how they interact with our services, focusing on what they show they need rather than say they want.

 We make sure our digital services are accessible to all users, regardless of disability.